sqall01/alertR/alertClientExecuter/README.md

 # AlertR Alert Client Executer

-This client handles triggered alerts and is written to execute a configured script or command with arguments.
-The arguments are configured and the command is executed on a triggered sensor alert event or when all alerts are stopped.
-For example you can start a init script on a Linux system when a sensor alert was triggered and when all alerts are stopped the init script is stopped.
+This client handles triggered sensors and is written to execute a configured script or command with arguments.
+The arguments are configured and the command is executed on a triggered sensor alert event or when the system profile has changed.
+This allows you to interact with non-AlertR components or integrate your own code into the AlertR system.

 ## How to use it?